Patrick Naylor

 Hamilton, Ontario, L8S 4K1

-I am currently looking for summer USRA students to supervise; if you are interested in working with me, please contact me via e-mail.
-Applications from members of equity-deserving groups are especially welcome to apply.These positions are usually supported by an NSERC USRA or James Stewart award.
+I am currently looking for masters students to supervise.
+If you are interested in working with me, please contact me via e-mail.
+Applications from members of equity-deserving groups are especially welcome to apply.I am also looking for undergraduate summer research students, who are normally supported by an NSERC USRA.
 You can find more information here.

 (Obligatory hiking photograph)